Reasonable-Grape2698/torbox_dmm_availability_scanner/README.md

 | -a | **Required** API Key
 | -o | Output file (default output.txt)
 | -i | Input file (Default dmm.json)

+Has the code to add the torrent(s) to Torbox, though this kept API limiting.
+Too lazy to add a check for API limiting.